TT Games: TT Centroid

 Centroid Motion Capture Limited, a motion capture studio, was acquired by TT Games on 31 May 2007.
 Its assets, including 10 employees in its England headquarters, plus another 12 employees in its subsidiary studio in Serbia, were absorbed by a new entity, TT Centroid Limited and the company moved to Pinewood Studios in Buckinghamshire, England.
 The deal was overseen by Farleys Solicitors.
 They spun off in 2008.

 Playdemic

 Playdemic was founded in 2010 by Paul Gouge and Alex Rigby as a developer of Facebook Platform games.
 The company was acquired by RockYou in January 2011, and Gouge switched positions from chief executive officer to vice-president and general manager.
 When RockYou faced financial instability later that year, Playdemic performed a management buyout.
 In February 2013, Ian Livingstone was appointed as the company's chairman.
-TT Games announced on 8 February 2017 that they had acquired Playdemic to bolster its mobile game development capabilities.
+TT Games announced on 8 February 2017 that it had acquired Playdemic to bolster its mobile game development capabilities.
 At the time, Playdemic had 33 employees in its Wilmslow offices.
 In June 2021, Playdemic was sold to Electronic Arts for $1.4 billion.